chanzuckerberg/single-cell-curation/notebooks/curation_api/README.md

-The Discover API notebooks are pre-baked scripts to facilitate use of the [Discover API](https://api.cellxgene.cziscience.com/curation/ui/#/), which itself supports curation flow interactions with the [CZ CELLxGENE](https://cellxgene.cziscience.com/) tool.
+The Discover API notebooks are pre-baked scripts to facilitate use of the [Discover API](https://api.cellxgene.cziscience.com/curation/ui/#/), which itself supports curation flow interactions with the [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/) tool.

 ## Notebook usage